 Regular runs are held over this unique, gently undulating course.
 Although the freeways are only metres away in places, the long sweeping straights and particularly the pine forest near the turn around give you the impression of running in a mystical wilderness.

 As the last runners cross the line we are just in time to drive to Mt.
 Stromlo before the Saturday morning training run begins.
 It is 9.00 am and Stromlo Forest comes alive.
 Runners are milling around and talking; the sun is warming the chilly mountain air.
-Tight muscles and stiff joints catch the shafts of sunlight between the pine trees.
+Tight muscles and stiff joints begin to loosen up as they catch the shafts of sunlight streaming between the gaps in the pine trees.

 Rob de Castella arrives.
 He flew in from Sydney last night and, like clockwork, he is here ready to put in another morning run with his friends.
 He has met Sri Chinmoy before — in New York, a few years ago.
 This morning’s meeting holds fond memories for them both.
 In the late American summer of 1981, after winning the BMW 15 km Race, Rob attended a function held by Sri Chinmoy at the United Nations.
 While he was in New York, Sri Chinmoy composed a song about him, which was sung at a special function where ‘Deek’ was the guest of honour.

-A few, months later after Rob has returned to Australia, Sri Chinmoy spoke to him by telephone.
-It was on the eve of his departure to the Fukuoka Marathon in Japan that Sri Chinmoy, said to him that he was capable of running 2:07.
-History recorded that Rob de Castella ran the fastest time ever on an out and back marathon course and came within 18 seconds of breaking the 2:08 barrier.
+A few months later after Rob had returned to Australia, Sri Chinmoy spoke to him by telephone.
+It was on the eve of his departure to the Fukuoka Marathon in Japan that Sri Chinmoy said to him that he was capable of running 2:07.
+History recorded that Rob de Castella ran the fastest time ever on an out-and-back marathon course and came within 18 seconds of breaking the 2:08 barrier.
 Today, the pressures of international competition, particularly the Olympics, were distant, as Deek seems happy to be able to take a relaxing run in the mountains of Canberra once more.